Eliminating Poverty in Society

 - Rashtriya Swasthya Bima Yojna (India): A medical insurance scheme for low-income earners sponsored by the government of India

-- Biju Krushak Kalyan Yojana (India): An insurance scheme with add on medical insurance for low-income earners sponsored by state governments of India
+- Biju Krushak Kalyan Yojana (India): A medical insurance scheme with add on medical insurance for low-income earners sponsored by state governments of India

 - Barish Bima Yojna / Mausam Bima Yojna (India): Weather insurance product that evaluates climate risks such as precipitation volume and temperature in all areas of India and takes into account the impact of unseasonable climate on grain harvest yields in farming communities